AKIMANIZANYE/Gallery/README.md

 ## Descrption of the project
 This is project bwuld  within  Django app for creating and managing photos and photo galleries, but with a PostgreSQL twist.
-It was made to show off some of the advanced PostgreSQL features,  administror  can be able to  add another  image
+It was made to show off some of the advanced PostgreSQL features,  administror  can be able to  add another  image add location and category

 ## installation steps
 $ git clone
-$ cd blog
+$ cd gallery
 $ source virtual/bin/activate
 Inside the manage.py module change
 ## Instrcuction